omidfarhang/omid.dev/content/posts/2012-03-02-new-privacy-guidelines-for-mobile-app-developers.en.md

 At the start of the month social media iPhone apps Path and Hipster were [found](http://nakedsecurity.sophos.com/2012/02/08/apple-mobile-apps-path-and-hipster-and-leak-sensitive-data-without-notification/) to be uploading user address book information without permission.

-Then it was Twitter who came under [fire](http://nakedsecurity.sophos.com/2012/02/16/twitter-tarnished-by-iphone-contact-scandal/) because language in their privacy policy was not explicit enough about their iPhone app's access of users' smartphone address books for their &#8220;Find Friends&#8221; service.
+Then it was Twitter who came under [fire](http://nakedsecurity.sophos.com/2012/02/16/twitter-tarnished-by-iphone-contact-scandal/) because language in their privacy policy was not explicit enough about their iPhone app's access of users' smartphone address books for their “Find Friends” service.

 Most recently, last week's Sunday Times alleged that Facebook's Android app has been reading SMS messages on smartphones.
-However, Facebook [disagreed](http://www.zdnet.com/blog/facebook/facebook-denies-it-is-reading-your-text-messages/9522) with the report, noting SMS read/write access has only been used for &#8220;very limited testing&#8221; and that the permission is covered in the Terms and Conditions.
+However, Facebook [disagreed](http://www.zdnet.com/blog/facebook/facebook-denies-it-is-reading-your-text-messages/9522) with the report, noting SMS read/write access has only been used for “very limited testing” and that the permission is covered in the Terms and Conditions.

 This attempt by the GSMA to increase trust and transparency between users and app companies is to be welcomed.